Hip pain

 What is hip pain?

-Pain in the hip is very common.
-Hip pain affects children and adults and can have a variety of different causes.
-You should see a doctor or physiotherapist if your hip pain persists.
+Pain in your hip is very common.
+Hip pain can happen to children and adults.
+It can have a number of different causes.
+You should see a doctor or physiotherapist if your hip pain continues.

 Sometimes you can feel pain from other areas of your body in your hip — this is called 'referred pain'.

-Pain in the hip can affect you when you:
+Pain in your hip can affect you when you:

 What causes hip pain?

-Hip arthritis can be due to a variety of causes.
-Osteoarthritis is the most common, especially in people older than 50 years.
-Conditions such as hip dysplasia can also lead to hip pain if untreated.
+Hip arthritis can be due to a number of different causes.
+Osteoarthritis is the most common cause.
+This is especially in people older than 50 years.

 Hip infection is also known as septic arthritis.
-This is not a common condition.
+This is not a common health issue.

 When should I see my doctor?

-You should talk to your doctor or physiotherapist about your hip pain if you have ongoing hip pain.
+You should talk to your doctor or physiotherapist if you have ongoing hip pain.

 You should see a doctor as soon as possible if: